Why Don’t Anti-Malware Tools Work Better?

 Dancing bunnies?

-Put in more relevant terms, you can have the best anti-malware and security software that could possibly exist, and it’ll do you absolutely no good if you ignore its warnings or bypass its restrictions.
+Put in more relevant terms, you can have the best anti-malware and security software that could exist, and it’ll do you no good if you ignore its warnings or bypass its restrictions.

-Your security software “allowed” you to get malware because you told it to, explicitly, against its warnings and advice.
+Your security software “allowed” you to get malware because you told it to against its warnings and advice.
+It didn’t matter what security software you were running or how good it might be.

-What’s it all mean?
+What does it all mean?

-There is no single best anti-malware tool.
+There is no single best anti-malware tool or security software.

-The techniques used by program “C” may work with little to no impact on my system, yet be a major resource hog on yours.
+The techniques used by program C may work with little to no impact on my system yet be a major resource hog on yours.
 The best vendors test across a wide variety of systems and configurations, but by definition, doing so is in direct conflict with getting important updates out as quickly as possible.

 You are the most important anti-malware tool your computer has.